vvvwo/Parallel-Structure-ShapeReconstruction/ShapeReconstruction/readme.txt

 Using the .exe file, you can construct a mesh from a point cloud.

+Uisng the .bat file, you can edit parameters for shape reconstruction.

 Parameters: Input filepath (.off .obj .ply); Simplification number; Output filepath (.obj).